IvoryC/RYGB_IntegratedAnalysis2020/Rcode/RYGB_IntegratedAnalysis/README.md

-# RYGB_IntegratedAnalysis
+# RYGB_IntegratedAnalysis2020

 Steps toward making the figures in the manuscript:

-1. set work directory at RYGB_IntegratedAnalysis
+1. Set work directory at RYGB_IntegratedAnalysis2020

+2. Make DADA2 taxonomic tables for each study by running the following R scripts:

+Afshar_16S_TaxaClassification.R
+Assal_16S_TaxaClassification.R
+BS_16S_TaxaClassification.R
+Ilhan_16S_TaxaClassification.R

-2. Running mixed linear models on each dataset to compare the gut microbiome at each time point to baseline.
+3. Running mixed linear models on each dataset to compare the gut microbiome at each time point to baseline.

  a.
 16S datasets were run through both DADA2 and Kraken2: